FireIsGood/obsidian-everforest-enchanted/README.md

 ### CSS Classes

-Add them to the YAML frontmatter to activate custom features
+Add them to the YAML frontmatter to activate custom features.

 ```
 ---